Tough Guys: Soundtrack

 Kenny Rogers sings the opening theme song "They Don't Make Them Like They Used To".

-Janet Jackson sings the song, "Nasty," during Harry and Archie's lesson in Street Fighting with a local street gang.
+Janet Jackson sings the song "Nasty," during Harry and Archie's lesson in Street Fighting with a local street gang.

-The Red Hot Chili Peppers briefly appear in the film where they performed a song never heard outside this film: "Set It Straight".
+The Red Hot Chilli Peppers briefly appear in the film where they performed a song never heard outside this film: "Set It Straight".
 No soundtrack album was released, and frontman Anthony Kiedis was quoted as saying they recorded it solely for the movie and had no intention of releasing it themselves.

 The 1977 Bing Crosby recording of Duke Ellington's "Don't Get Around Much Anymore" is featured.

-The Fabulous Thunderbirds song "Tuff Enuff" plays in the armored truck hijacking scene on the truck's radio and during the ending credits.
+The Fabulous Thunderbirds song "Tuff Enuff" plays in the armoured truck hijacking scene on the truck's radio and during the ending credits.

 Production

-The film began filming with Adolph Cesar in the role of Leon B. Little, but the actor suffered a stroke only a few weeks in and the scenes had to be re-shot with his replacement Eli Wallach.
+Adolph Caesar was originally cast as Leon B. Little, but the actor died unexpectedly only a few weeks into filming.
+His completed scenes were re-shot with his replacement, Eli Wallach.

-The locomotive Southern Pacific 4449 played the Gold Coast Flyer.
-It was also used to pull the American Freedom Train exhibit during the Bicentennial, now based in Portland, Oregon.
+The Southern Pacific 4449 played the Gold Coast Flyer.
+It was also used to pull the American Freedom Train during the United States Bicentennial, now based in Portland, Oregon.

-The locomotive engineer is played by Doyle L. McCormack, the man most responsible for the actual restoration of SP 4449.
+The locomotive engineer is played by Doyle L. McCormack, the man most responsible for the actual restoration of No. 4449.
 A portion of the Eagle Mountain Railroad was used in the filming of the movie.

-During the filming of the exterior shots of SP 4449, the train was stored nightly at the Eagle Mountain rail yards.
+During the filming of the exterior shots of No. 4449, the train was stored nightly at the Eagle Mountain rail yards.
 The local school children from Eagle Mountain School took a field trip in early 1986 to see and tour the train on location along the Eagle Mountain Railroad south of Interstate 10.

-As of November 2, 2019, the full size replica prop, which was used at the end of the film, was sold at an Auction to a student at Desert Center, California.
+As of November 2, 2019, the full-size replica prop, which was used at the end of the film, was sold at an Auction to a student at Desert Center, California.

 Reception

 Box office

-The film was released in theaters on October 3, 1986 in the United States, it opened up on its first weekend making US$4.5 million and would eventually make $21,458,229 in total worldwide.
+The film was released in theaters on October 3, 1986, in the United States, making US$4.5 million on its first weekend and would eventually gross $21,458,229 in the United States and Canada.